devnup/ts-framework/README.md

 export default class MainServer extends Server {

-  /** For example, extend the onStartup method to handle pre-listen routines */ async onStartup() {
+  /** For example, extend the onStartup method to handle post-listen routines */ async onStartup() {
-    console.log(`Server listening on port: ${this.options.port}`);
+    // This method will be called right after the server.listen() has been called. console.log(`Server listening on port: ${this.options.port}`);
   }
 }